-- 136. Statistics regarding all tax treaty related disputes concerning China are published on the website of the OECD as from 2013. - 137.
-The FTA MAP Forum has agreed on rules for reporting of MAP statistics ("MAP Statistics Reporting Framework") for MAP requests submitted on or after 1 January 2016 ("post-2015 cases").
+169. Statistics regarding all tax treaty related disputes concerning China are published on the website of the OECD as from $2013.^2$

+170. The FTA MAP Forum has agreed on rules for reporting of MAP statistics ("MAP Statistics Reporting Framework") for MAP requests submitted on or after 1 January 2016 ("post-2015 cases").
 Also, for MAP requests submitted prior to that date ("pre-2016 cases"), the FTA MAP Forum agreed to report MAP statistics on the basis of an agreed template.
 China provided its MAP statistics pursuant to the MAP Statistics Reporting Framework within the given deadline, including all cases involving China and of which its competent authority was aware.
 The statistics discussed below include both pre-2016 and post-2015 cases and the full statistics are attached to this report as Annex B and Annex C respectively and should be considered jointly to understand the MAP caseload of China.

-With respect to post-2015 cases, China reported having reached out to almost all of its MAP partners with a view to have their MAP statistics matching.
+171. With respect to post-2015 cases, China reported having reached out to all of the related MAP partners with a view to have their MAP statistics matching.
 In that regard, China reported that it could match its post-2015 MAP statistics with almost all of its MAP partners.
-In that regard, based on the information provided by China's MAP partners, its post-2015 MAP statistics actually match those of its treaty partners as reported by the latter. - 138.
-One peer provided input and mentioned that it completed matching of its 2018 MAP statistics with China by the end of April.
-While initially, the statistics did not match (in most cases probably due to lost notification letters), by using encrypted e-mails all pending cases could be matched in a timely manner.
-As regard the process, this peer mentioned that it went very smooth and uncomplicated, following a very co-operative approach.
+For four cases with two treaty partners.
+China noted that it has been waiting a response from these two treaty partners.